Hello, my fellow shelter-in-placers.

 The loss of diversity, accumulation of waste, consolidation of institutional power, and desecration of life take their toll on us.

-The identities that we create for ourselves based on big ideas – God, Country, Serving Humanity, or the Sanctity of Work – devolve into small uninspiring institutions and their functionaries – God into temples and priests, Countries into governments and bureaucrats, Serving Humanity into hospitals and insurance companies, and the Sanctity of Work into employers and bosses.
+The identities that we create for ourselves based on big ideas – God, Country, Serving Humanity, or the Sanctity of Work – devolve into small uninspiring institutions and their functionaries – God into temples and priests, Countries into governments and bureaucrats, Serving Humanity into hospitals and insurance companies, and the Sanctity of Work into bosses and payroll taxes.
 Our lives are reduced to meeting production and sales quotas.

 If we don’t hit these targets (now, increasingly, even if we do), we don’t earn enough to pay our bills.
-So we turn our homes – which were once our sanctuaries – into real estate investments to flip, we pray for a winning lottery ticket, we work multiple jobs, or we simply fall behind.
+So we turn our homes – which were once our sanctuaries – into investments to flip, we seek divine intervention in the form of a winning lottery ticket, we work multiple jobs, or we simply fall behind.

 If we are lucky enough to have a well-paying job and it is with an institution that is contributing to the world’s biggest problems, we have to create a false narrative about our workplace and our work for our peace of mind.
 If whistleblowers point out that our emperor is wearing no clothes, we attack them!